jump-dev/jump-dev.github.io/pages/governance.md

 fiscal, legal, and administrative support to help ensure the health and sustainability of the project.

-### Steering Council
+### Steering Committee

-The Steering Council supports the [core contributors] by representing JuMP in all interactions with [NumFOCUS](#numfocus), e.g., by attending [NumFOCUS's annual summit](https://numfocus.org/blog/numfocus-summit-2019).
-In addition, the Steering Council:
+The Steering Committee supports the [core contributors] by representing JuMP in all interactions with [NumFOCUS](#numfocus), e.g., by attending [NumFOCUS's annual summit](https://numfocus.org/blog/numfocus-summit-2019).
+In addition, the Steering Committee:

 * Approves expenditures related to JuMP and paid through the NumFOCUS account.
 * Negotiates and approves contracts between NumFOCUS and external contractors who provide paid work to JuMP.

-The current members of the Steering Council are:
+The current members of the Steering Committee are:

 * Miles Lubin, _Google_ (@mlubin)
 * Juan Pablo Vielma, _Google_ (@juan-pablo-vielma)